haezera/quant-strats-in-us-equities/README.md

 ## Quantitative equity portfolio strategies in U.S Equities (1998 to 2025)

-If you have stumbled upon this project for the purposes of getting market data, I suggest you read my disclaimer about the data.
-For all of the strategies/models in this project, we target the `Russell 1000` universe (a proxy of it), with a yearly-rebalanced market cap sorted portfolio.
+If you have stumbled upon this project for the purposes of getting market data, I am unable to provide you any returns data due to licensing issues.

+### Directory structure

+The directory is broken down into:

+- `/data`: which contains `SQL` schemas and data cleaning.
+- `/prod`: contains "production" research and scripts - simulating what a portfolio manager would use.
+- `/readme_charts`: the charts used in this `readme`.
+- `/research`: the bulk of the work - the research regarding strategies, factors, and portfolio construction

 ### Strategies in this project